pretix/pretix/doc/development/api/general.rst

 -------------------

 These two signals allow you to put code inside the HTML ``<head>`` tag of every page.
-One signal is for the frontend, one for the backend.
+One signal is for the front end, one for the back end.
 You will get the request as a keyword argument ``request`` and can return plain HTML.
 The ``request`` object will have an attribute ``event``.